 Mini Loaf Pan Brownies are my smallest size brownies.
 And the recipe is super easy because the brownie batter can be made with self-rising flour, mixed in one bowl and baked in a regular or toaster oven.
 Here's a picture of my latest batch, which I cut into 2 large brownies.
 I'd say this recipe serves 2 or 3, or if you just like a small bite of chocolate during the day, 8!
 They're pretty fudgy.Jump to Recipe

 This recipe is better than my old mini loaf pan brownie recipe and less fussy.
-Plus you can make them with self-rising flour, for even more convenience.
-I’ve tested with self-rising flour as well as gluten-free blend with a little baking powder added.
+The self-rising flour really streamlines then process.
+That being said, I've tested with both self-rising flour and a gluten-free blend with a little baking powder added.
 The ones in the photo above are self-rising flour brownies.

 Self-Rising or Self-Raising Flour